tvdk-sudoku/Year11Notes/content/notes/AEECO - Inflation.md

 **Trimmed mean**
 - Remove the most volatile 15% of items from each side of the CPI **Weighted median**
-- Change in middle 50th
+- Change in middle 50th percentile by weight
+**CPI excluding volatile items**
+- Which is the average inflation rate of all items in the CPI except for fruit, veg and fuel as theu are